JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 scheme = make_colorscheme(dict)
 ```

 By plotting the color components separately it's possible to see how the curves change.
-This diagram shows both the defined color levels and a continuously-sampled image below it:
+This diagram shows both the defined color levels as swatches along the top, and a continuously-sampled image below:

 ```@example drawscheme
 cdict = Dict(:red  => ((0.0,  0.0,  0.0),